SharePoint/sp-dev-docs/docs/declarative-customization/site-theming/sharepoint-site-theming-overview.md

 When you choose a theme in the list, those color settings are instantly applied to the page so that you can see what the selected theme will look like.

-After you've found a theme that you want to use, choose **Save** to save your selection, or choose **Cancel** to revert to your current theme.
+After you've found a theme that you want to use, choose **Apply** to save your selection, or choose **Cancel** to revert to your current theme.

 ## Work with classic themes